xecrets/xecrets-slip39/src/Xecrets.Slip39/docs/Xecrets.Slip39.ErrorCode.md

 ## ErrorCode Enum

 Error codes used in [Slip39Exception](https://docs.microsoft.com/en-us/dotnet/api/Slip39Exception 'Slip39Exception') to facilitate UI error messages to users with localization etc.
-The full english text of the actual error is found the message property of the exception.
+The full english text of the actual error is found in the message property of the exception.

 ```csharp
 public enum ErrorCode